 The horses moved off slow.
 I walked a way behind them.

 All saw a boy and girl come by with a small cart.
 We heard the gardener call, “Do nowt blasphemious, mind.”

 One of our Earl’s gentlemen sayt, “A funeral?
 For a cat?”

-He replied, “I told the gardener to bury him.
-How he goes about it matters not to me.”
+His Harryship replied, “I told the gardener to bury him.
+How his children go about it matters not to me.”
 Then he added, “But the first lesson that cat taught me was worth the learning.
 I took him up, and he shat on me.”